SCOTUS Roundup Case Could Kill Failure-to-Warn Claims

 • Flat Transparent, Risk-free Pricing

-1 flat fee covers all costs — only pay full price for cases that authorize
+1 flat fee covers all costs.
+Only pay full price for cases that authorize

 • Johnson v.
-Monsanto (2018): $289 million jury verdict (reduced to $20.5 million on appeal) — the first Roundup cancer trial
+Monsanto (2018): $289 million verdict (reduced to $20.5 million on appeal).

 • Pilliod v.
-Monsanto (2019): $2.055 billion jury verdict (reduced to $87 million on appeal)
+Monsanto (2019): $2.055 billion verdict (reduced to $87 million on appeal).

 • Hardeman v.
-Monsanto (2019): $80.3 million verdict (reduced to $25.3 million) — SCOTUS denied cert in 2022
+Monsanto (2019): $80.3 million verdict (reduced to $25.3 million); cert denied in 2022.

 Key Points